Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Introduction

 As illustrated in previous works \cite{isogawa2020efficient,ye2021compressed}, NLOS reconstruction can be realized by under-sampled measurements to facilitate high-speed acquisition.
 However, sparse measurements may lead to the degradation of reconstructed images.
-Curvature regularization is an important technique for various shape and image processing tasks \cite{ChambolleP19,DongJLS20,ZhongYD21}, which is well-known for its ability in modeling the continuities of edges and surfaces.
+Effective regularization methods have been used for various shape and image processing tasks, such as sparse regularization \cite{liu2022rank}, surface area regularization \cite{liu2019surface}, and curvature regularization \cite{ChambolleP19,DongJLS20,ZhongYD21}, etc. Among them, curvature regularization is well-known for its ability to model the continuities of edges and surfaces.
 Initially, curvature regularization was applied to the problem of image inpainting to restore satisfactory results meeting human perception \cite{MasnouM98,zhong2020minimizing,SchraderAWE22}.
 Due to its superiority in recovering missing data, curvature regularity has also been used for surface reconstruction \cite{LeflochKSWK17,HeKL20}, sparse image reconstruction \cite{zheng2018few,YanD20}.
-Since the curvature regularization is capable to capture the tiny but elongated structures in images, it has also been used for image segmentation \cite{ZhuTC13}, tubular structure tracking \cite{LiuCSLSPC22}, etc. Obviously, curvature regularization is a good choice for under-sampled NLOS imaging problems to obtain smooth and satisfied reconstructed surfaces.
+Since the curvature regularization is capable of capturing the tiny but elongated structures in images, it has also been used for image segmentation \cite{ZhuTC13}, tubular structure tracking \cite{LiuCSLSPC22}, etc. Curvature regularization is a good choice for under-sampled NLOS imaging problems to obtain smooth and satisfied reconstructed surfaces.